YouHaveTrouble/BalanceBringer/readme.md

 `remove-anvil-repair-limit` is gonna make sure players can fix their tools using anvil infinitely (but they have to have resources to do that).

-`static-cost` is how much the base repair cost should be if repair limit is disabled.
+`max-cost` is how much the max repair cost should be if repair limit is disabled.
+Max cost that allows infinite repairs without repairing one-by-one material and not getting "Too Expensive" is 35.